theOehrly/Fast-F1/docs/contributing/testing.rst

 In the root directory of your development repository run::

    python -m pytest

+pytest expects the cache directory :file:`test_cache/` to exist.
+You will have to create it the first time.

 pytest can be configured via a lot of `command-line parameters`_.
 Some